The Sale Authority Racket

 The vast majority of Americans, then and now, oppose horse slaughter.
 Sen. Burns defended his actions with, "I'm in the livestock business, and I've bought and sold horses all my life.
 Basically, the marketplace works."
 But he knew what he was doing.
 When horses can be bought as cheaply as $10 - $25 each, there is money to be made in the horse market by selling them for their meat price.
 The Burns Amendment’s Sale Authority has sent thousands of wild horses and burros to monstrous deaths in foreign slaughter plants.

-It is illegal for the BLM to sell federally protected mustangs and burros for slaughter, but they have found ways around that.
+It is illegal for the BLM to sell federally protected mustangs and burros for slaughter, but they have been finding ways around that for decades.
 It is legal for private owners to ship their animals for slaughter outside US borders.
-By giving ownership to a middleman to do the dirty work, thousands of wild equines have shipped via the Adoption Incentive Program (AIP) and Sale Authority.
+By giving ownership to a middleman to do the dirty work, thousands of wild equines have shipped via the Adoption Incentive Program and Sale Authority.
 Now that the former has been overturned in court, the number of BLM horses and burros being sold SA is staggering.

-As training and adoption facilities begin to close, Sale Authority presents the gravest threat to wild horses and burros in holding.
-The number of burros going SA is extremely disturbing given the rise in the illegal trade in donkey hides for Ejiao.
+The number of donkeys being sold SA is extremely disturbing given the rise in the illegal trade in donkey hides for Ejiao.
 Learn more about the Ejiao Trade